Land Compensation Claims

 Are you affected by a compulsory land acquisition?

-We act for landowners affected by proposed compulsory land acquisitions (also known as land takes) under the Public Works Act 1981 (PWA).
+We have significant experience acting for landowners affected by proposed compulsory land acquisitions (also known as land takes) under the Public Works Act 1981 (PWA).

-The Public Works Act gives the Crown power to acquire land from private landowners for public works, such as roading / motorways, schools, aerodromes and railways.
-A specific process must be followed to ensure that the rights of landowners are protected.
-Landowners are entitled to have their reasonable legal and valuation costs reimbursed.
+The Public Works Act gives the Crown power to acquire land from private landowners for public works, such as roading & motorways, cycleways, bus lanes, schools, hospitals, green areas, parks, aerodromes and railways.

 How PWA Land Acquisitions Work